-Unfortunately, two of our doctors are moving on to new chapters of their lives – Dr Burton left Wilson Street at the start of September, and Dr Nkwam leaves us at the end of October.
+Unfortunately, two of our doctors are moving on to new chapters of their lives – Dr Burton left Wilson Street at the start of September, and Dr Nkwam left us at the end of October.
 Replacing two doctors has not been easy, and we have taken the decision to employ three Advanced Clinical Practitioners, or ACPs for short.
 In the best spirit of our vision to train new clinicians, our own practice nurse Angela Parker has been in training to start in this new role, and we are also training Faisal Hussain, a prescribing pharmacist, who will be starting to see patients as an ACP in around six months.
 At the moment, you might see Faisal doing health checks for some chronic problems.
 We have also taken on experienced ACP Kelly Elliott.
 The ACPs are trained to see and treat minor ailments, freeing up GP appointments

 BUT WHAT DOES THIS MEAN FOR ME?

 From the 1st October you will hear a new message when you call for an appointment, informing you that our reception staff will ask you to briefly describe your problem.
 This aides us in booking you with the most appropriate member of staff.
 A comprehensive list of the problems that the ACPs can help with is below:

 - Allergies (e.g. hay fever/ allergic reactions)

 - Breast problems

 - Earache and ear infections

 - Low mood, anxiety problems